 Yes.
 The ballot language provides for additional ad valorem millage “not to exceed one mill.”
 That means the School Board has flexibility in setting the millage rate, but the increase cannot exceed one mill.
 The millage rate would be decided each year as part of the budgeting process.

 The funds will significantly enhance salaries for non-administrators.
-That includes classroom teachers, classroom assistants, bus drivers, transportation assistants, custodians, counselors, student nutrition services, school psychologists, social workers, and other non-instructional support staff.
+That includes classroom teachers, classroom assistants, bus drivers, transportation assistants, custodians, counselors, student nutrition services, school psychologists, social workers, maintenance workers, and other non-instructional support staff.

 Pasco charter schools will also be provided a share of funds based on student enrollment.